 Until the 7th century, Byzantine Empire held sway over the waters of the Mediterranean but this changed as the Arab Caliphate began to expand westwards north-westwards out of Arab and Levant.
 The Caliphate came in conflict with the Byzantine Empire and consequently, many major naval battles involved the navies of the two rivals.

-The Battle of the Masts was one of the most significant naval encounters between the Byzantine Empire and the expanding Arab might.
 It was also one of the earliest maritime stand-offs between the two powers.
 The battle took place in 655 near the Phoenician coast.

-Byzantine Emperor Constans directly overlooked the Byzantine fleet which comprised of 500 ships according to historical sources.
+Byzantine Emperor Constans II directly overlooked the Byzantine fleet which comprised 500 ships according to historical sources.
 The Muslim navy was led by Abu’l-Awar and included 200 ships.
 The fighting which took place was fierce and after both sides had sustained heavy losses, the Muslim navy stood victorious.

 The Byzantine fleet was destroyed and the Emperor barely escaped with his life.
-The battle marked the ascendancy of the Arab navy in Mediterranean waters, an ascendancy which would intermittently remain all the way until the 11th century.
+The battle marked the ascendancy of the Arab navy in Mediterranean waters, an ascendancy that would intermittently remain all the way until the 11th century.

 In the early 8th century, Arab armies repeatedly laid siege to the Byzantine capital, Constantinople, aiming to take the city and bring about the end of the Empire.
-After early siege attempts failed, a large Arab army laid another siege to the city in 817.
+After early siege attempts failed, a large Arab army laid another siege on the city in 817.
 In doing so, it was accompanied by a sizable fleet of Arab ships.

 The fleet was a key part of the war effort since it brought provisions and men to the Arab army on land.
 The Byzantine navy famously used its lethal weapon, “Greek fire”, which successfully destroyed the Arab fleet near Constantinople.